All companies

 • · Novita publishes per-second billing for both GPU instances and agent sandboxes — a 5-minute coding-agent task on 1 vCPU + 512 MiB RAM is quoted at roughly $0.0034.

-• · The same NVIDIA H100 appears at three different prices depending on product: $2.59/hr on-demand GPU instance, $1.99/GPU-hour as a dedicated endpoint, and $1.70/GPU/hr on an 8-GPU bare-metal node.
+• · The same NVIDIA H100 appears at two prices depending on product: $1.99/GPU-hour as a dedicated endpoint and $1.70/GPU/hr on an 8-GPU bare-metal node — and Novita has stopped listing H100 on its self-serve GPU-instance page entirely, which is now RTX-class only.

 • · Novita lists 226 models on its catalog and undercuts first-party APIs — DeepSeek V3.1 runs $0.27 input / $1 output per million tokens versus DeepSeek's own rates.